andikaseptianantha/andikaseptianantha/README.md

 ---

 ## 👋 About Me
-Hi, I’m Andika Septianantha — a newbie programmer who loves solving problems.
+Hi, I’m Andika Septianantha — a newbie programmer who loves programming.
 I specialize in:

-⚡ *Programming* with *C*
+⚡ *Programing* with *C*
 🛠 Building solutions in low-level logic
 💡 Always learning and coding.